johnrscott/rv0/rv32i/design.md

 /// x_110: r = a | b
 /// x_111: r = a & b
 ///
-/// The separation in aluc indicates that the top bit
+/// The separation in alu_op indicates that the top bit
 /// comes form bit 30 of the instruction, and the bottom
 /// 3 bits come from funct3, in R-type register-register
 /// instructions.